enekoegiguren/Semantic-Link-Static-RLS-Role-Management/README.md

 **Static RLS roles are evaluated once at connection time** — VertiPaq resolves a fixed DAX expression instantly and propagates it through relationships.
 The bottleneck disappears.

 The problem has always been: who creates 500 static roles?
-This notebook does.
+And who cleans them up when the business changes?
+This notebook does both.

 ---